Exercise 9 EFA of polytomous item scores

 ## BIC = 215.7

 From the summary output, we find that Chi Square = 562.91 (df = 54) with prob < 7.7e-86 - a highly significant result.
 According to the chi-square test, we have to reject the model.
 We also find that the root mean square of the residuals (RMSR) is 0.07.
-This is an acceptable result.
+According to the commonly used threshold of 0.08 for an acceptable fit, this model fits acceptably.

 Next, let’s examine the model residuals, which are direct measures of model (mis)fit.